tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

     The USB controller is configured as device only via device tree to support serial download use case.
   * boot from USB using `uuu` config displays misleading pinctrl / iomux warning.
-    The UDC gadget driver warns not only for faild pinmux but also when no pinmux group is assigned in device tree.
+    The UDC gadget driver warns not only for failed pinmux but also when no pinmux group is assigned in device tree.
 * eth1 does not work after suspend, needs `ip link set down/up dev eth1` to be functional
 * When using `i2c probe` command in U-Boot all valid addresses respond instead of addresses